 - 1. Turn the engine off.
 Have the outboard in a level operating position.
 Remove the top cowl. - 2.
 Remove dipstick.
-Wipe dipstick with a clean rag or towel and push it back in all the way. - 3.
-Pull the dipstick out again and observe the oil level.
-Oil must be between full mark and add mark.
+Wipe dipstick with a clean rag or towel and push it back in all the way. - Pull the dipstick out again and observe the oil level.
 If oil level is low, remove oil filler cap and fill to (but not over) the full mark with the recommended oil.